 In 2023, we achieved our near-term goals while positioning our business for the long term.
 As the charts below reflect, our financial results in 2023 built on strong momentum from recent years and outperformed our long-term growth plan.
-Consistent with our pay-for-performance philosophy, the vast majority of pay for executives is at-risk and performance-based.
+Consistent with our payfor-performance philosophy, the vast majority of pay for executives is at-risk and performance-based.
 The key financial measures in our incentive plans are reflective of our growth strategy, are widely used to evaluate the success of our business, and are highly correlated with long-term value creation.

 \ Organic revenues is a non-GAAP financial measure that excludes or has otherwise been adjusted for the impact of acquisitions, divestitures and structural changes, as applicable, and the impact of fluctuations in foreign currency exchange rates.
-Comparable currency exchange rates.
-Comparable currency exchange rates.
-See Annex C on page 131 for reconciliations of non-GAAP financial measure that excludes or has otherwise been adjusted for items impacting comparability and the impact of fluctuations in foreign currency exchange rates.
-See Annex C on page 131 for reconciliations of non-GAAP financial measures to are results as reported under GAAP.
-Organic revenue growth is referred to as "net operating income growth" in our Named Executive Officers' incentive programs.
+Comparable currency neutral operating income is a non-GAAP financial measure that excludes or has otherwise been adjusted for items impacting comparability and the impact of fluctuations in foreign currency exchange rates.
+See Annex C on page 131 for reconciliations of non-GAAP financial measures to our results as reported under GAAP.
+Organic revenue growth is referred to as "net operating revenue growth" in our Named Executive Officers' incentive programs.
 Comparable currency neutral operating income growth, further adjusted for structural changes, is referred to as "operating income growth" in our Named Executive Officers' incentive programs.
-For more information on the non-GAAP financial measures courses to be the committee for our Named Executive Officers' operation growth is referred to as "operating income growth" in our Samed Executive Officers' incentive programs.
-For more information on the non-GAAP financial measures chosen by the Committee for our Named Executive Officers' operation programs, see page 59.
+For more information on the non-GAAP financial measures chosen by the Committee for our Named Executive Officers' compensation programs, see page 59.